gojek/courier-go/docs/docs/sdk/SDK.md

 ## type [OnConnectionLostHandler](<https://github.com/gojek/courier-go/blob/main/types.go#L16>)

-OnConnectionLostHandler is a callback type which can be set to be executed upon an unintended disconnection from the MQTT broker\.
-Disconnects caused by calling Disconnect or ForceDisconnect will not cause an WithOnConnectionLost callback to execute\.
+OnConnectionLostHandler is a callback type which can be set to be executed upon an unintended disconnection from the MQTT broker.
+Disconnects caused by calling Disconnect or ForceDisconnect will not cause an WithOnConnectionLost callback to execute.

 ```go
 type OnConnectionLostHandler func(error)